 Below the name of your Webhook, you’ll see all available settings for your connection.
 We’ve outlined what each of these does below.

-This is the URL that will be used to connect WPForms to a secondary app.
+The Request URL will be used to connect WPForms to a secondary app.
 You can usually get this URL from the service or tool’s API, after setting up a basic connection.

 There are several different methods to choose from, based on what type of connection you’re looking to create:

-- GET: This request will grab information from a secondary service and send those details to WPForms.
+- GET: The GET method will grab information from a secondary service and send those details to WPForms.

-- POST: This will take the information submitted through WPForms and send it to a secondary service.
+- POST: The POST method will take the information submitted through WPForms and send it to a secondary service.

-- PUT: This method will allow you to update data when your Webhook is run.
+- PUT: The PUT method allows you to update data when your Webhook is run.

-- PATCH: This method will allow you to replace data when your Webhook runs.
+- PATCH: The PATCH method allows you to replace data when your Webhook runs.

-- DELETE: This will allow you to delete information when this specific Webhook is run.
+- DELETE: The DELETE method allows you to delete information when this specific Webhook is run.

 There are two different request format types available:

-- JSON: This will format your data in an
+- JSON: The JSON method will format your data in an

 application/jsonformat, and will set the content type as

-- FORM: This will format your data in an
+- FORM: The FORM method will format your data in an

 application/x-www-form-urlencodedformat, and will set the content type as